websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/permissions-and-documents.md

 # Permissions and Documents

 You can give permissions to an individual file, to an entire folder, or to a specific file type.
-See [Roles and Permissions](../../../../users-and-permissions/roles_and_permissions.md) to learn more about Roles.
+See [Understanding Roles and Permissions](../../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) to learn more about how Roles and Permissions work in a Liferay installation.

 ## Permissions for an Individual File